PietroSmusi04/minimum-spanning-tree/Lisp/readme.txt

 1. INTRODUCTION
 This project contains mainly two libraries: Graphs and MinHeap.
-Combining these two APIs, it is possible to find the Minimum spanning tree of undirected graphs, implementing the Prim's algorithm.
+Combining these two APIs, it is possible to find the minimum spanning tree of undirected graphs, by using the Prim's algorithm.

 Prerequisites: Installed Common Lisp compiler.
 Tested on sbcl 2.0.11